What if Ellen Hayes's Tuck and Bill Hart's wizard met?

 "Third base," said all the Tuckers together, including Eugene, then they all laughed.

 Whew, thought Mike, back to what passes for normal in this clan.

 Tuck is the intellectual property of Ellen Hayes, creator and chronicler.
 The wizard and Spells'R'Us shop are similarly owned by Bill Hart.
 Whatever residue is left is the creation of Erin Halfelven.
 Characters used by permission.

-TG SRU Tuck g-rated
+Note: TG SRU Tuck g-rated